University of Virginia, VA Demographics

 A map of University of Virginia's Population by Race

-Of the 672 places in Virginia, University of Virginia is the 155th most populous.
+University of Virginia is ranked the 137th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+University of Virginia was ranked the 155th most populous place in the 2020 Census.

 University of Virginia's White Population